• Skip to primary navigation

 Customize Your Pasta Sauce

-This rose pasta sauce is delicious just tossed with pasta and some fresh grated parmesan cheese or with a protein.
-Two of my favorites include:
+This pink rose pasta sauce is delicious just tossed with pasta and some fresh grated parmesan cheese or with a protein.
+Some of my favorite proteins include:

-• Pan-Seared Chicken Breast -- then I thinly slice the chicken breast and fan out on the plate over the pasta.
+• Pan-Seared Chicken Breast -- Once cooked, I thinly slice the chicken breast and fan out on the plate over the pasta.
 It's very filling and looks pretty.

-• Dutch Oven Pulled Pork -- it's delicious in pasta, too!
+• Dutch Oven Pulled Pork -- Pulled pork is delicious in pasta, too!
 The versatility of this pork makes this recipe a fan favorite.

 Storing Leftovers